michelangelorosa/ing-sw-2021-Piferi-Rosa-Rossi/README.md

 ```
 java -jar client.jar
 ```
+Client jar name depends on the specific OS Version used.

 #### Keep in Mind
 To correctly run the Game in GUI mode, one must use the client.jar file corresponding to his own Operative System.